19hours/sg-statutes/Acts/Chit Funds Act.md

 (b) the minute book required under section 27;

-(c) an account book containing separate accounts of the following:
+(c) an account book containing separate accounts of —

 (i) the contributions paid by each subscriber and the respective dates of those payments;